-Basketball Offense - Hawk OffenseBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Offense - Hawk OffenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Coach and TV Analyst Hubie Brown

-Coach Perkins has researched the Hawk offense in great detail and with this DVD, presents the basics of the offense, and then includes numerous detailed plays and options, all with on-court demonstrations.
+In this DVD, Coach Perkins presents the basics of the Hawk offense, and includes numerous plays and options, all with on-court demonstrations.
 Plays are categorized as (1) plays for your shooters, (2) post plays, (3) pick and roll plays, and (4) isolation plays.

 Advantages of the Hawk Offense